rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ![boxplot](./images/boxplot-1.png)

-A boxplot displays distribution of data based on a 5-number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”).
+A boxplot displays distribution of data based on a 5-number summary ("minimum", first quartile (Q1), median, third quartile (Q3), and "maximum").
 A boxplot makes it easy to see outliers and what their values are.
 It can also indicate if your data is symmetrical, general grouping of data, and data skew.

 The above boxplot illustrates the distribution of data with a smallest (not minimum) value of 0, a highest (not maximum) value of 74, and an interquartile range from 27 to 46, with a median right in the center of these two (at 36) as depicted by the solid line.
 Values ranging from 75 to 84 are shown as outliers.